 The first Forum- Senator Bill Bradley, in conversation with Eleanor Clift- took place on May 13, 1996, in The Kentucky Center’s Bomhard Theater, on a stage set by Bittners.
 Describing her vision of the Kentucky Author Forum, whose format remains consistent today, Mary Moss Greenebaum said, “I sought from the beginning to create a particular mood for the Forum: the audience should feel they are eavesdropping on a conversation they never expected to hear.
 Where else could one possibly hear Jane Goodall saying goodnight- in chimpanzee-to her interviewer, Dr. Richard Wrangham, Chair of Anthropology at Harvard?”

-The staging of each evening Forum in the Bomhard Theater of Kentucky Performing Arts is skillfully designed by Bittners.The set recreates a handsome library room, including an Oriental carpet provided by Frances Lee Jasper.
+The staging of each evening Forum in the Bomhard Theater of Kentucky Performing Arts is skillfully designed by Bittners.The set recreates a handsome library room.
 Author and interviewer are seated in traditional leather desk chairs and face each other across a reproduction of an antique partner’s desk.
 Under the artistic eye of Bittners, surrounding furnishings create an intimate mood for this national dialogue.

 The hour-long evening interview is recorded by WFPL, Louisville’s NPR News Station, and developed into podcasts which can be found on WFPL’s website as well as downloaded wherever podcasts are found.
 Each Forum conversation is also recorded by KET, Kentucky Educational Television, and made available PBS member stations nationwide, where it airs as part of the series “Great Conversations.”
 Past interviews are available to stream online on KET’s website or available for purchase on DVD by calling 1-800-945-9167.